Effective Quantization of Muon Optimizer States: Background

 For 8-bit quantization, the number of addressable states is 256. ~\citet{dettmers20218} discuss another quantization codebook design - dynamic quantization.
 Dynamic quantization is a more sophisticated approach that quantizes non-uniformly by allocating more codes to regions with high densities and fewer codes to sparsely used regions.
 This increases resilience to non-uniform data.

-A crucial recipe for reducing the effect of outliers is blockwise quantization~\citep{dettmers20218}, where one can segment a tensor into one or more blocks, and then perform quantization (linear, dynamic, or other schemes) separately within each block.
+A crucial recipe for reducing the effect of outliers is blockwise quantization~\citep{dettmers20218}, where one can segment the optimizer state into one or more blocks, and then perform quantization (linear, dynamic, or other schemes) separately within each block.
 A nice side effect of blockwise quantization is that each block can be processed in parallel.
 For a more detailed treatment of blockwise and dynamic quantization, please refer to~\citep{dettmers20218}.

-\subsection{The Muon algorithm}
+\subsection{The Muon Algorithm}

 The Muon update on a single hidden layer can be described as follows: